aengelen/webex_device_meraki_guest_wifi/README.md

-# webex_device_meraki_gues_wifi
+# Improve Guest WiFi Experience

+## Description
-Add a "Guest WiFi" button on any Webex device to enable a Meraki SSID (and push a PSK key)
+Add a "Guest WiFi" button on any Cisco Webex device to enable a Cisco Meraki SSID (and push a new PSK key).